Bajo Putumayo Yaguas

 Park History

-Bajo Putumayo Yaguas Communal Reserve was created by Supreme Decree in January 2018 simultaneously with the adjacent Yaguas National Park — together covering approximately 2.1 million hectares in one of the most significant conservation actions in Peruvian Amazonian history.
-The process was driven by a coalition of indigenous federations, Peruvian and international conservation NGOs, and SERNANP over more than a decade of field research, community consultation, and political negotiation.
-The Field Museum's Rapid Biological Inventories conducted in 2003 and 2010 provided scientific justification by documenting extraordinary biodiversity.
-The communal reserve model specifically recognizes indigenous rights to continue traditional resource use while excluding commercial extraction activities.
+Bajo Putumayo Yaguas Communal Reserve was created on September 26, 2025, through Supreme Decree No. 020-2025-MINAM, following a process that began when local indigenous communities initiated efforts to establish the reserve around 2010.
+[1] The adjacent Yaguas National Park had been separately established in January 2018.
+The process for the Communal Reserve was driven by a coalition of indigenous federations — including ANECAP, OCIBPRY, and FECOIBAP — Peruvian and international conservation NGOs, and SERNANP over more than a decade of field research, community consultation, and political negotiation.
+The communal reserve model specifically recognizes indigenous rights to continue traditional resource use within the 160,604 hectares while excluding commercial extraction activities.
+[2]

 Major Trails And Attractions

 Access to Bajo Putumayo Yaguas is extremely remote and typically requires multi-day river travel from the city of Iquitos by boat along the Amazon and then up the Putumayo river.
 No formal tourist trail network exists within the reserve; travel is predominantly by motorized canoe or on foot through forest guided by indigenous community members.
-The primary draw for specialist visitors — researchers, birdwatchers, and ecotourists — is the extraordinary wildlife density and the cultural experience of engaging with Yagua and Murui-Muinani communities.
+The primary draw for specialist visitors — researchers, birdwatchers, and ecotourists — is the extraordinary wildlife density and the cultural experience of engaging with Yagua, Murui-Muinani, Bora, Ocaina, Ticuna, and Kichwa communities.
 Oxbow lakes offer outstanding wildlife observation opportunities, particularly for giant otters and river dolphins.
 Community-based ecotourism initiatives are in early development stages, with some communities beginning to host small guided groups.

 Visitor Facilities And Travel